 Centrelink can provide financial support to assist with costs while you undertake tertiary education.

-- Student Start-up Scholarship: Help for the upfront cost of study for eligible higher education students.
+Student Start-up Loan: Help for the upfront cost of study for eligible higher education students.

 More information on Government assistance for individuals who are studying can be found on the Department of Human Services website.